roehampton/module-content/msc-software-development-2/week-02/seminar/sem-team-forming.md

 1. **Do we really need to meet once a day?**

 It would be good if you could, but in reality three times a week will probably be enough.
 Also, use technology to get around the problem.
-Skype or similar can allow you to communicate.
+Teams or similar can allow you to communicate.
 The point is to meet at the same time each day for no more than 10-15 minutes.
 Use the defined Scrum questions.

 2. **We cannot find a time to all meet.
 What do we do?**